 Gerlóczy Café is a place always bustling with people, anytime of the day.
 Once used as a setting in the Steven Spielberg movie Munich, it has seating options indoors or outside on the pavement, where you are promptly accommodated by the black-tied wait staff.
 Inside, the chalkboard announces the specials for the day.
 It also provides a great breakfast option for those who are tired of the hotels' buffet with home baked bread and several types of omelette.

-Another must on the café trail is the elegant Café Művész.
-This place is located opposite the Opera House, which gives it a special atmosphere charged with the vivid conversation of local celebrities.
+Another must on the café trail is the elegant Café Művész whose location opposite the Opera House lends it a certain charged atmosphere.
 Pick a spot inside, where marble table tops and crystal chandeliers exude an old-world grandeur, or claim your seat on the terrace for prime people-watching.

-Café Central was also popular among the artists in the "Good Old Times, thanks to some purely practical reasons.
-It offered a warm refuge from the cold rented rooms the journalists, columnists and critics could scarcely afford - and paper and ink were gratis.
+Café Central was originally also popular with writers for purely practical reasons: it offered a warm refuge from the cold rented rooms they could scarcely afford - and paper and ink were gratis.
 However, today you are more likely to rub shoulders with fellow tourists rather than struggling scribes.Dobos Cake

-Built by an insurance company as a company hall, the New York Café on the ground floor of the Boscolo Hotel in Budapest was a longtime centre for Hungarian literature and poetry, almost from its opening on October 23, 1894 to its closure in 2001.
-The café was reopened on May 5, 2006 in its original Italian renaissance and baroque pomp and serves a wide selection of coffees (of course) and famous Hungarian pastries.
+Built by an insurance company as a company hall, the New York Café on the ground floor of the Boscolo Hotel in Budapest was a long time centre for Hungarian literature and poetry, almost from its opening on October 23, 1894 to its closure in 2001.
+The café was reopened on May 5, 2006 in its original Italian renaissance and baroque pomp and serves a wide selection of coffees and famous Hungarian pastries.

-Red Lion Tea House is located at Jókai Square.
-The place offers an amazing selection of tea, a peaceful atmosphere and helpful staff.
+Red Lion Tea House is located in Ráday street and at Jókai Square (both on the Pest side) the place offers an amazing selection of teas, peaceful atmosphere and helpful staff.